NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observe DNS Traffic.
 DNS, or Domain Name System, uses TCP/UDP Port: 53.
 From Powershell in the Windows VM, run the command "nslookup" followed by the URL of "google.com" and "disney.com" to see what the IP addresses are.
 In Wireshark, filter for DNS traffic only.
-Observe the DNS traffic being show in WireShark
+Observe the DNS traffic being shown in WireShark

 </p>
 <br />